Dale W. Jorgenson: Predominant role of investment

-New architecture for the national accounts.
+National accounts

 Jorgenson and Steven Landefeld, director of the U.S. Bureau of Economic Analysis, have proposed a new system of national accounts that incorporates the cost of capital for all assets, including information technology equipment and software.
 The new system is presented in their book with William Nordhaus, published in 2006.
 In March 2007 Jorgenson's cost of capital was recommended by the United Nations Statistical Commission for incorporation into the United Nations’ 2008 System of National Accounts.
 Paul Schreyer (2009) has published an OECD Manual, Measuring Capital, to serve as a guide to practitioners.
 The “new architecture” was endorsed by the Advisory Committee on Measuring Innovation in the 21st Century to the Secretary of Commerce in 2008.
 Jorgenson (2009) has presented an updated version of the “new architecture” in his Richard and Nancy Ruggles Memorial Lecture to the International Association for Research in Income and Wealth.

 The World KLEMS Initiative was established at Harvard University on August 19–20, 2010.
 This will ultimately include industry-level production accounts, incorporating capital (K), labor (L), energy (E), materials (M) and services (S) inputs, for more than forty countries.
 Accounts for 25 or the 27 EU members, assembled by 18 EU-based research teams, were completed on June 30, 2008, and are presented by Marcel P. Timmer, Robert Inklaar, Mary O’Mahony, and Bart van Ark (2010).
 This landmark study also provides industry-level accounts for Australia, Canada, Japan, and Korea, as well as the U.S., based on the methodology of Jorgenson, Ho, and Stiroh (2005).
 These industry-level production accounts are now included in the official national accounts for Australia, Canada, and five European countries.
 The World KLEMS initiative will extend these efforts to important emerging and transition economies, including Argentina, Brazil, Chile, China, India, Indonesia, Mexico, Russia, Turkey, and Taiwan.

-Welfare measurement.
+Welfare measurement

 In 1990 Jorgenson presented econometric methods for welfare measurement in his Presidential Address to the Econometric Society.
 These methods have generated a new approach to cost of living measurement and new measures of the standard of living, inequality, and poverty.
 This has required dispensing with ordinal measures of individual welfare that are not comparable among individuals, as persuasively argued by Amartya Sen in 1977.
 Jorgenson and Daniel T. Slesnick have met this requirement by substituting cardinal measures of individual welfare that are fully comparable among individuals.
 In 1989 Arthur Lewbel showed how the household equivalence scales proposed by Jorgenson and Slesnick can be used for this purpose.